Tuesday, February 4, 2020

 "I know what it's like to lose a hard-fought primary.
 Y'know, I got more votes than Barack Obama but fewer delegates.
 I immediately ended my campaign, I endorsed him, I appeared with him, I went to the convention, where my delegates really wanted to cast their votes for me because they'd worked really hard for me, and I said 'no, I'm gonna' go to the floor of the convention, I'm gonna' move his nomination by acclimation,' then I did 100 events for him, ok.
 Contrast that to what did not happen in 2016.
 And that cannot happen again."

 For the record, almost none of that is true.[1]
-Clinton didn't do "100 events" for Obama in 2008 (or a fraction of that), and Sanders did more work for her--more than 40 appearances in support of her campaign, at a pace that was remarkable for someone his age.
+Clinton didn't do "100 events" for Obama in 2008 (or a fraction of that), and Sanders did more work for her--everything her campaign asked of him, more than 40 appearances in support of her candidacy, at a pace that was remarkable for someone his age.

 That list, created and circulated to refute Clinton cult smears, isn't complete.
 In researching the matter, Matt Binder, an enterprising Twitterer, managed to find even more.
 He put them into a compact, effective video that should be the final word on that particular subject.
 Sanders worked his ass off to try to elect Clinton, when he could have--and maybe should have--just given her the "oh, piss off" she so richly deserved.
 Years worth of ugly barbs and insufferably entitled ingratitude from Clinton and her cult are the thanks he's gotten.